 - When all assessments have been finalised, the scores for each student on each task should be collated in a single list for the partnership.
 Each school must keep a copy of this list, as the VCAA may request it for analysis purposes.

-School-assessed Coursework consists of a set of assessment tasks that assesses each student’s level of achievement in VCE Unit 3 and 4 outcomes as specified in the study design.
+School-assessed coursework (SAC) consists of a set of assessment tasks that assesses each student’s level of achievement in VCE Units 3 and 4 outcomes, as specified in the study design.

-For each new or revised VCE study since 2015, information that was formerly contained in a separate Assessment Handbook has been incorporated into a single Advice for Teachers publication.
-Studies accredited before 2015 have both an Advice for Teachers publication and an Assessment Handbook.
+For each new or revised VCE study from 2022, information that was formerly contained in Advice for teachers is now incorporated and published as support materials on each VCE study page.
+Information that was contained in a separate Assessment handbook between 2015 and 2022 has been incorporated into a single Advice for teachers publication.
+Studies accredited before 2015 have both an Advice for teachers and an Assessment handbook.

-The VCE Advice for Teachers and Assessment Handbook publications contain assessment information about Units 3 and 4 School-assessed Coursework.
+The support materials include assessment information about Units 3 and 4 SAC.
 Advice is provided on how to construct and incorporate assessment tasks and how to grade these tasks using performance descriptors.
-The publications are not published annually.

-Schools are responsible for the initial assessment of School-assessed Coursework.
+Schools are responsible for the initial SAC assessment.
 The basis for this is the teacher’s rating of the performance of each student on the tasks specified in the study design.
-The Advice for Teachers/Assessment Handbook for each VCE study provides advice on the assessment of School-assessed Coursework tasks.
+The support materials, Advice for teachers and Assessment handbook for each VCE study, include advice on SAC assessment.

 After assessment tasks are submitted and marked, teachers should provide feedback to students.
 Appropriate feedback includes: